MicroscopyGuy/8TileGame/README.md

 ## How fast is this BFS implementation?**:
-The highest runtime occurs during a run where a solution doesn't exist, which requires searching through roughly 485,000 (non-unique) states and take roughly 173ms on my machine.
+The highest runtime occurs during a run where a solution doesn't exist, which requires searching through roughly 485,000 (non-unique) states and takes roughly 173ms on my machine.
 This was the avg runtime measured in "TIMING_MODE" after TIMING_MODE_RUNS # of runs, in this case 10,000 (both adjusted in constants.h).
 This puts the avg search rate of non-unique states at around 2,800,000 states per second.

 Note that timing mode suppresses all output beyond the reported runtimes.